 His Work and Legacy

-As mentioned, he came up with the Ising model but he didn’t really fully realized how important it was until some years after he came up with it.
+Ising devised the Ising model but he didn’t fully realize how important and useful it was until many years later.
 Aside from his love for physics, his other great love was teaching and his students at Bradley recount his humor and his elaborate experiments in class.
 Ising himself has stated that no class is complete unless his students had laughed with him.
-He was a marvelous teacher and contributed a lot to the university though he never published another research paper again.
+He was a marvelous teacher and contributed greatly to the university though he never returned to active research.